Misty Mountain Silhouette Review

 When it came to standing comfort, the Silhouette didn't score so high.
 The same features that make it comfortable to hang in (see the next metric below) make it a little bulky and sweaty.

-This was the heaviest harness in our review (15.4 ounces in size Small), and it felt noticeably heavier than the lightweight Mammut Zephir (9.5 ounces).
+This was the heaviest harness in our review (15.4 ounces in size Small), and it felt noticeably heavier than some of the lighter weight harnesses we tested.
 We also felt hot in this model when testing it in the summer.

 Here is where the Silhouette shines, and it was the most comfortable harness that we tested to hang in.